zyrouge/pho/README.md

 ## Features

--   Manage your AppImages by organizing them in a single folder.
+-   Manage AppImages by organizing them in a single folder.
--   Integrates your AppImages seamlessly.
+-   Integrates AppImages seamlessly.
 (AppImages must follow AppImage Specification to be integrated with desktop.)
 -   Ability to download AppImages from Github Releases and URLs.
 -   Supports updation of AppImages.
 (AppImages fetched from Github Releases only.)
--   You can manually edit configuration files of Pho to further customize functionality.
+-   Configuration files can be manually edit to further customize functionality.

 ## Installation

 1. All releases can be found [here](https://github.com/zyrouge/pho/releases).
 Choose a valid release.
 2. Binaries are built for 32-bit/64-bit AMD and ARM separately.
 Download the appropriate one.
-3. Place your downloaded binary in a folder that is available in the `PATH` environmental variable.
+3. Place the downloaded binary in a folder that is available in the `PATH` environmental variable.
 Typically this would be `~/.local/bin`.
 4. Run `pho init` to setup necessary configuration.
 5. Have fun! 🎉